zdai257/EgoCap-EgoFormer/README.md

 EgoCap is a first sizable dataset that supports end-to-end egocentric image captioning.
 It contain 2.1K egocentric images, over 10K captions, and 6.3K contextual label.

-The EgoCap dataset can be downloaded from [here](https://drive.google.com/drive/folders/10u8kBlrqi9sFiXZrouP6FChypen4dcFz?usp=sharing).
+The EgoCap dataset can be downloaded from *public drive* if you contact z.dai1@aston.ac.uk for access.
+Please state your name, affiliation, and purpose of use in the email.

 ## EgoFormer ##

 EgoFormer is a two-stream transformer based deep neural network utilizing visual-contextual attention for image caption generation in 1st-person narrative.
 EgoFormer accomplishes accurate and human-alike scene understanding with the aid of context encoding.
 You can run EgoFormer on a Jetson Nano device to let robot explore the uncharted on your behalf.
 A video demo can be seen **here**.
+A blog can be found **here**.

 Please cite our paper as belew;